Laurence Wilson: Career statistics

 A. The "Other" column constitutes appearances (including substitutes) and goals in the Football League Trophy.

 Personal life

 Despite starting out at Everton, Wilson grew up supporting Liverpool.
 In February 2011, Wilson became a father when his partner gave birth, which caused him to miss a match, in a 2–0 loss against Lincoln City on 12 February 2011.
+He later stated that if he regrets missing the match as in retrospect he wasn't a big fan of the expression his newborn gave him on arrival, much to the displeasure of his partner.